Difference between lawyer, advocate, attorney and barrister

 Q. What are the differences between an advocate’s and a lawyer’s roles?

 Ans.
 A lawyer’s duties and responsibilities include providing legal guidance to their clients.
-However, an Advocate can not only provide legal advice but also appear in court on the behalf of their clients.
+However, an Advocate can not only provide legal advice but also appear in court on behalf of their clients.

 Q. Is a barrister superior to an advocate?